Achilles Tendon Repair Surgery

 pressure, during the surgery.

 have minimally invasive surgery, the surgeon will make a smaller incision.
-He or she
+They may

-- Your surgeon will make an incision through the sheath that surrounds the tendon.
-He
+Your surgeon will make an incision through the sheath that surrounds the tendon.
+They

 part or all of the Achilles tendon.